 Rod Oram: Fonterra’s big, big Beingmate problems

 Rod Oram delves behind the scenes of Fonterra's Beingmate debacle in this week's column.
-He finds the board will have to make a momentous decision that has parallels with Fletcher Building's eventual removal of its CEO and Chairman.
+He finds the board will have to make a momentous decision that has parallels with Fletcher Building's eventual removal of its CEO and retirement of its Chairman.

 What's Beingmate Baby and Child Food worth?
 That's the question gripping Fonterra, its advisers and shareholders.

 The simple answer is: a lot less than the $756m Fonterra paid for its 18.8 percent stake in the Chinese infant formula company only three years ago.
 The greater the write-off Fonterra takes in its half-year results due on March 21, the greater will be the impact on its dividend payout.

 The bad news from Beingmate began even as Fonterra committed in 2014 to buying its stake in it; and it has only kept getting worse since.

 The latest setback: it confirmed last week that it had lost nearly yuan 1 bn last year ($211m); its independent auditor identified concerns over the level of related party transactions, particularly with its controlling shareholder Beingmate Group; it had high inventories of formula it can't sell under the government's new registration system; and it was at risk of being delisted from the Shenzhen stock exchange because of its dismal financial performance.